pslyman/clean-card/README.md

 4. Go back to you main section in Heroku, then click the `settings` tab.
 Scroll down to `Domains` and click `Add domain`.
 Add enter in your desired website URL, following this format: `www.CleanCards.com`. `www` and `.com` are crucial.
 Once entered, Heroku will show you a `DNS Target`.
 Copy it to use later.

 5. Go back to Google Domains, then DNS, then Synthetic Records.
-Go to Add a Domain
+Go to Add a Domain.
+ a.
+Put `@` as subdomain.
+Put your `https://www.CleanCards.com` (or whatever your domain is) to the next field.

+Google Domains > DNS > Synthetic Records > Add a subdomain: @ to Subdomain, add https://www.[your-domain].com to the next field.
+Forward the path (so that [your-domain].com/about.html forwards to https://www.[your-domain].com/about.html), and leave the SSL Enabled.